mcescalante/flask-base/README.md

 3. Update mail config variables in config.py
 4. All set!

-If you use another transactional platform like Mandrill, it should be very simple to drop in here.
+If you use another transactional mail platform, it should be very simple to drop in here by replacing the email send calls with another library or via REST with the requests library.
 Feel free to submit a PR with a new branch for any alternative email setups.

 ### Deploying